-Pharmacy contractors can re-order appropriate quantities of kits in line with the demand of the population they serve, up to an order limit of one carton per pharmacy per day and a weekly limit of six cartons.
-This is to support the equitable distribution of tests to all pharmacies.
+Pharmacy contractors can re-order appropriate quantities of kits in line with the demand of the population they serve, up to an initial order limit of one carton per pharmacy per day.
+This is to support the equitable distribution of tests to all pharmacies and will be subject to review.